iotaledger/introduction-docs/docs/guides/backup_security.md

 ## How to backup your account

-A simple copy of the stronghold.snapshot file works as a backup (e.g. a daily cronjob rsync / scp with a datetime suffix for example).
+A simple copy of the stronghold.snapshot file works as a backup (e.g. a daily cronjob rsync/scp with a datetime suffix for example).

 ## How to restore from a backup